RoboSDK/Flow/README.md

 single producer single receiver in the future.
 These will be done by tightly linking multiple functions and generating private m_channels that are inaccessible through the main network.
 Think of it as creating a subnet within the network.

-Each of the operations in the network will begin and start to process data and eventually reach a frequency.
+Each of the functions in the network will begin and start to process data and eventually reach a frequency.

 Looking at the original example: `{()->A , (A)->B, (B)->C, (C)}`